Analysis | The pandemic strengthens the case for universal basic income

 In the United States, elements of Yang’s platform have in the space of two months gone from being dismissed out of hand in Washington to winning broad bipartisan agreement.
 At the heart of the $2 trillion stimulus passed by Congress last month was a commitment to cut checks of around $1,200 to Americans below a certain income bracket, though many Democratic critics, including Yang, argue that a one-off payment is insufficient for the crisis.
 Though a permanent and universal monthly payment is not yet on the table, the political appetite for it may be building.

-“All of a sudden, the cost of a UBI isn’t nearly as big a worry as it was even a month ago,” Matt Zwolinski, director of the Center for Ethics, Economics and Public Policy at the University of San Diego, told NPR’s Marketplace.
+“All of a sudden, the cost of a UBI isn’t nearly as big a worry as it was even a month ago,” Matt Zwolinski, director of the Center for Ethics, Economics and Public Policy at the University of San Diego, told American Public Media’s Marketplace radio show.
 “Americans across the political spectrum are calling for the government to spend very large sums of money to keep families on their feet, to keep small business afloat, and to keep the economy from collapsing.
 And there is a growing recognition that cash grants do that in a way that provides maximum flexibility in a time of drastic uncertainty and rapid change.”

-For Yang, — who has given a flurry of interviews over the past few weeks — it’s an unfortunate, if not unexpected, reckoning.
+For Yang — who has given a flurry of interviews over the past few weeks — it’s an unfortunate, if not unexpected, reckoning.
 “We are in a generational public health and economic crisis and universal basic income or a version of it is going to become the obvious solution to getting money into the hands of Americans and people around the world,” he told Today’s WorldView.
 “What seems to some to be marginal or overambitious is going to become common sense pretty quickly.”

 Yang argued that such measures were especially necessary in Washington.
 “The coronavirus is more lethal and devastating to people who have preexisting conditions and vulnerabilities,” he said in a Thursday phone interview.
 “And it turns out that the U.S. had a set of preexisting conditions that made us more vulnerable: A dysfunctional government, a polarized media, inaccessible health care and pervasive financial insecurity and need.”